Shri10/SimpleWebScraper/README.md

 ## Features

 - Fetches the webpage content from a user-provided URL
-- Parses the HTML content and extracts all tags
+- Parses the HTML content and extracts all tags, text, classes, ids etc.
-- Saves tag data in a CSV file with a unique timestamped filename
+- Saves data in a CSV file with a unique timestamped filename

 ## Prerequisites